 “Boys,” Mrs. Hathaway said in a warning tone, but we continued to stare grimly down at our shoes.
 All around, children and adults shuffled their feet in nervous anticipation.

 “Get on the bus!”
 She finally roared, and we quickly complied.
 All the way back to the base, she was in a white hot fury, castigating us bitterly every mile of the way.

-But after we got back, and were on our respective school buses home, we forgot all about When my father arrived home layer that day, I greeted him at the door.
+But after we got back, and were on our respective school buses home, we forgot all about it.
+When my father arrived home later that day, I greeted him at the door.

 “Hi, Daddy,” I said.

 “Don’t you ‘hi, Daddy’ me,”he said in a dark tone.
 It seemed the matter did not end with our arrival back at school.
 Mrs. Hathaway had run to Mr. Evans, our principal, and he in turn had called each offender ‘s father.

 Some received beatings for their roles.
 I counted myself lucky that I did not.
 No television for a week seemed just as severe.
 How do you settle on appropriate punishment for taking part in an international incident?

 Of course, we were never invited back for tea and dancing.

 As rebellions go, it wasn’t much, and some of my fellow revolutionaries certainly paid a much higher price than I did.

 But still, I’m glad we did it.
 And as much as I love dancing today, the memory of the great Shoelace Reel, the silent, unmoving Dance of Rebellion, is one of the finest of all.